harness-community/drag-stack/README.md

 A demo to demonstrate on how to setup [Drone](https://drone.io), [Argo CD](https://argo-cd.readthedocs.io/) and [Gitea](https://gitea.io/) with [k3d](k3d.io/) as your local **[k3s](https://k3s.io)** based Kubernetes Cluster.

-This demo also shows how to use the Argo CD [declarative setup](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) to setup [Drone](https://drone.io) with Drone Kubernetes runner.
+This demo also shows how to use the Argo CD [declarative setup](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) to setup [Drone](https://drone.io) with Drone Docker runner.

 The stack also deploys [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable) to enable updating the application images via GitOps.